 Depending on the type of browser you are using, you may be able to configure your browser so that: (a) you are prompted to accept or reject cookies on an individual basis or (b) to prevent your browser from accepting any cookies at all.
 You should refer to the supplier or manufacturer of the web browser for specific details about cookie security.

-We will take all steps we deem to be reasonably necessary to ensure that your information is treated securely and in accordance with this Privacy Statement.
-We seek to ensure that we keep your personal data accurate and up to date
+We will take all steps reasonably necessary to ensure that your information is treated securely and in accordance with this Data Protection Statement.
+We seek to ensure that we keep your Personal Data accurate and up to date.

 While we take these steps to maintain the security of your information, you should be aware of the many information security risks that exist and take appropriate care to help safeguard your information.
 The nature of the internet is such that we cannot guarantee the security of the information you transmit to us electronically, and any transmission is at your own risk.
 We store information you provide to us on secure servers and deploy appropriate technical and organisational security measures in the storage and disclosure of your personal data to try to prevent unauthorised access or loss.

-Any terms not defined in this Privacy Statement have the meanings given to such terms in the Data Protection Legislation.
+Any terms not defined in this Data Protection Statement have the meanings given to such terms in the Data Protection Legislation.

-From time to time, we may need to change this Privacy Statement.
-If we do so, we will post an updated version of our Privacy Statement on this page and it will apply to all of your information held by us at the time.
+From time to time, we may need to change this Data Protection Statement.
+If we do so, we will post an updated version of our Data Protection Statement on this page and it will apply to all of your information held by us at the time.
 We may choose to notify you of any material changes via email or posting on our website.
 Continued use of our website, products or services signifies your acceptance.

-If you have any questions, comments and requests regarding this Privacy Statement or our management of your information and you should address all correspondence to firstname.lastname@example.org or 102 Trimblestown, Goatstown Road, Dublin 14, Ireland.
+If you have any questions, comments and requests regarding this Data Protection Statement or our processing of your Personal Data and you should address all correspondence to our Data Protection Officer at email@example.com or 102 Trimblestown, Goatstown Road, Dublin 14, Ireland.